On the Existence of Integers with at Most 3 Prime Factors Between Every Pair of Consecutive Squares: Introduction

-Methodologically, our proof of Theorem~\ref{thm:main_omega3} combines computational verification for small \(n\), discussed in Section~\ref{sec:prelims}, with an explicit analytic argument for large \(n\).
-For Theorem~\ref{thm:main_omega3}, the large-\(n\) analysis follows the explicit framework of Johnston, Sorenson, Thomas, and Webster~\cite{johnston2026primesprimescubes} closely.
+For the remaining range, the large-\(n\) analysis follows the explicit framework of Johnston, Sorenson, Thomas, and Webster~\cite{johnston2026primesprimescubes} closely.
 We include many of the underlying lemmas to keep the exposition self-contained, and we supply full proofs where modifications are required in the square-interval setting.
 For convenience, we describe these modifications using notation introduced later in the paper.
 All such notation is defined at the relevant point in the argument.
 Where practical, we also retain the notation of Johnston, Sorenson, Thomas, and Webster to facilitate comparison with the cube-interval paper.
-Specifically, the transition from cubes to squares requires the following changes: \begin{enumerate}[label=\roman*.] \item Lemma~\ref{lem:small_n}: a square-specific finite verification which improves the small-\(n\) result of Dudek and Johnston by covering all \(n\) with \(n^2 \leq 10^{31}\), thereby reducing the analytic argument to the range \(n^2 \geq 10^{31}\).
-This combines the computations of Sorenson and Webster on primes between consecutive squares with a semiprime construction for the remaining values of \(n\), using explicit bounds on maximal prime gaps. \item Lemma~\ref{lem:mertens_explicit_bounds}: an explicit admissible choice of the parameter \(\varepsilon\) for the range of \(z\) arising from our final parameter choices, enabling sharper numerical constants in the final optimisation step. \item Proposition~\ref{prop:weighted_sifting_bound}: an explicit upper bound for the weighted sifting sum in \eqref{eq:Sap_sum}, tailored to the square-interval set \(\mathcal A(N)=\mathbb Z\cap (N,N+2\sqrt N)\).
-The sieve decomposition follows the cube-interval argument, but the square geometry changes the natural scale (the size of \(\mathcal A(N)\) is on the order of \(\sqrt N\)), so in the final optimisation step we bound all contributions by explicit multiples of \(\sqrt N/\log X\) (rather than \(N^{2/3}/\log X\)).
-Accordingly, the cube scale \(2/3\) is replaced by the square scale \(1/2\) throughout: it appears in the admissible range for \(\alpha\), in the cutoff \(w\), and in the definition of \(D_p\).
+Specifically, the transition from cubes to squares requires the following changes: \begin{enumerate}[label=\roman*.] \item Lemma~\ref{lem:small_n}: the finite verification just described, which covers all \(n\) with \(n^2 \leq 10^{31}\) and thereby reduces the analytic argument to the range \(n^2 > 10^{31}\). \item Lemma~\ref{lem:mertens_explicit_bounds}: an explicit admissible choice of the parameter \(\varepsilon\) for the range of \(z\) arising from our final parameter choices, enabling sharper numerical constants in the final optimisation step. \item Proposition~\ref{prop:weighted_sifting_bound}: an explicit upper bound for the weighted sifting sum in \eqref{eq:Sap_sum}, tailored to the square-interval set \(\mathcal A(N)=\mathbb Z\cap (N,N+2\sqrt N)\), where \(N=n^2\) in the notation above.
+The sieve decomposition follows the cube-interval argument, but the shorter square intervals change the natural scale: the size of \(\mathcal A(N)\) is on the order of \(\sqrt N\).
+Consequently, in the final optimisation step, we bound all contributions by explicit multiples of \(\sqrt N/\log X\) rather than \(N^{2/3}/\log X\).
+The exponent \(2/3\) arising in the cube setting is therefore replaced by the exponent \(1/2\) throughout; it appears in the admissible range for \(\alpha\), in the cutoff \(w\), and in the definition of \(D_p\).
 We also replace \(3N^{2/3}\) by \(2\sqrt N\), reflecting the change in interval length in the squares setting.
 Finally, we track a slightly sharper bound in the \(M_1(X)\) contribution than the one recorded in \cite{johnston2026primesprimescubes}, since this is numerically relevant for our final choice of parameters. \item Lemma~\ref{lem:Q0_omega3}: an explicit verification of the square-factor condition \eqref{eq:Q0_cond} for our square-interval set \(\mathcal A(N)\), giving concrete constants \(c\) and \(\delta\) for the parameter choices used in the proof.
 This controls the loss in passing from \(\mathcal A\) to \(\mathcal A'\) in \eqref{eq:A_prime_def} by bounding \(\sum_{z\le p<y}|\mathcal A_{p^2}|\) via the tail estimate \(\sum_{p\ge z}p^{-2}\) and an explicit upper bound for \(\pi(y)\). \item Theorem~\ref{thm:main_omega3}: the final optimisation step, where we choose parameters specific to the square setting to deduce the main result. \end{enumerate}